test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 Runtime variables
 =================

-*What are "runtime variables" and how to use them in rst text?*
+*What are "runtime variables" and how to use them in RST text?*

 All configuration parameters of ``GenPackageDoc`` are taken out of four sources: